computationalmodelling/virtualmicromagnetics/docs/glossary.rst

 .. glossary::

    Box File
        A file used by :term:`Vagrant` to create :term:`Vagrant environment`\s.
 A box file represents a template from which :term:`Virtual machine`\s can be created.

+   Host
+   Host Machine
+       A machine that uses virtualisation software to host :term:`virtual machine`\s.
+Host machines allocate resources, including memory and disk space, to support the running of a virtual machine.
+Note that a virtual machine can host other virtual machines, making it both a host and virtual machine.

+   Idempotent
+   Idempotency
+       <!>

    Manager
    Vagrant
+       Manager software provides an interface for managing :term:`Virtual machine`\s from :term:`Virtual environment`\s.
+Vagrant is an example of manager software, which provides a command-line interface to virtual machine management which can be automated.
 See :ref:`introduction-managers`.

    Vagrant Environment
        The directory structure (including ``Vagrantfile``) created by Vagrant